aminnj/slideMaker/README.md

     ** title slide
     ** other slides. consider removing logos on top right when title is long
 * figure out good algorithm for resizing images so that they don't overlap with text
-* currently need enumitem.sty to indent itemize environment (and have extra customization for the future. figure out how to put this in a folder so stuff like this doesn't eventually clutter the repo.
 * option to add folder to graphicspath